libreswan/libreswan/mk/README.md

 TODO: a.k.a. what needs fixing in the existing build system
 -----------------------------------------------------------

-Split CONFDFILES into CONFDFILES and CONFDSUBDIRFILES.
-Former goes to CONFDDIR and latter goes to CONFDSUBDIR.
-Currently it isn't possible to install stuff into /etc/ipsec.d/

 switch lib/libswan to using library.mk; having more recursive targets descend $(srcdir) is predicated on this.